Andrew Kratzmann

-Andrew Kratzmann (born 3 November 1971 in Murgon, Queensland, Australia) is a former professional male tennis player from Australia.
+Andrew Kratzmann (born 3 November 1971) is a former professional male tennis player from Australia.

 Kratzmann turned professional in 1990 and was known as a doubles specialist, often partnering with his brother Mark.
+He won nine ATP doubles titles during his career and reached a highest doubles ranking of world No. 13 in March 2000.

+Kratzmann partnered Wayne Black to reach the doubles final of the 2000 Australian Open which they lost 16–18 in the fifth set to Ellis Ferreira and Rick Leach.

-Kratzmann teamed up with Roger Federer in the men's doubles at Wimbledon in 2000.
+He teamed up with Roger Federer in the doubles at Wimbledon in 2000.
 They got to the quarter-finals before losing to Paul Haarhuis and Sandon Stolle.
 They also played together at the US Open in 2000 but were knocked out by Wayne Arthurs and Nenad Zimonjić.

+After his playing career he became a tennis coach.